using new types without requiring an explicit argument

 NineBande..........

-5 x 10 bytes alignment
+5 x 10 dna alignment

 Getting all variable codons from an alignment#

 This is done using the filtered method using the motif_length argument.
-We demonstrate this first for the ArrayAlignment.

 from cogent3 import load_aligned_seqs

-aln = load_aligned_seqs("data/long_testseqs.fasta")
+aln = load_aligned_seqs("data/long_testseqs.fasta", moltype="dna")

-variable_codons = aln.filtered(
+variable_codons = aln.take_positions(pos)

 just_variable_aln[:9]